darizotas/ta_windows_wec_app/README.txt

 Configuration
 ============

 The dashboards use the macro *windows_wec_default_index* to provide the index from where to search.
+By default, it uses windows*.
+Change the index name, if needed.

 Credits
 ============